 Stefan: Okay.
 Let’s go relatively quick fire around the room.
 What’s your favorite tool, how did you find it, and how do you currently use it?

 Stefan: Mike, do you want to kick off?

 Mike: Yeah, sure.
 I’ve got two tools that I’m going to list as two of my favorites at the moment.

-Mike: First one is Real Time Board.
+Mike: First one is Real Time Board (now called Miro).
 They describes themselves, I think, as a collaborative white boarding tool.

 Mike: Essentially, a shared blank canvas.
 You can drop in templates for, whether it’s wire frames or data mapping.
 What I primarily use it for, and what I get the most benefit from, is mapping our lead process and the data touch points.